atomic-penguin/cookbook-gitlab-deprecated/README.md

   - Thanks to Fletcher Nichol for his awesome ruby\_build cookbook.
     This ruby\_build LWRP is used to build Ruby 1.9.2 for gitlab, since Redhat shipped rubies are not compatible with the application.

-* gitolite
-  - Big thanks to Ruan David's [gitolite](http://ckbk.it/gitolite) as it certainly helped with the development of this cookbook.
-    Unfortunately we had to implement our cookbook in such a way that directly conflicts with the original cookbook.

 * [chef\_gem](http://ckbk.it/chef_gem)
   - Thanks to Chris Roberts for this little gem helper.
 This cookbook